blackLarks/blackLarks.github.io/source/_posts/Communication-theory.md

     </figcaption>
 </figure>

 <a href="#fig1">Figure 1</a> shows the basic structure of a digital communication system (Proakis).
-In this blog, I skip the Source encoder, Channel encoder and the corresponding decoders.
-For simplexity, I assume that the information source generates random sequence binary bits, the channel is Additive white Gaussian noise (AWGN) Channel and QPSK with Gray labelling is applied (<a href="#fig2">Figure 2</a>).
+In this blog, I skip the source encoder, channel encoder and their corresponding decoders.
+For simplicity, I assume the information source generates random binary sequences, the channel is Additive White Gaussian Noise (AWGN), and QPSK with Gray labeling is applied (<a href="#fig2">Figure 2</a>).

 ## Brief Principle